Metabyte2710/RGB/Redragon-K556-Devarajas.md

 | 0x02  | Checksum MSB (0x00) |
 | 0x03  | 0x02                |

+# Unknown Command (0x03)

+This is set when changing profiles.
+It sets byte index 0x04 to value 0x2C.

+# Unknown Command (0x04)

+This is set when changing profiles.
+Appears to be a multi-packet data transfer, though is only called once with size 0x2C (if format same as 0x11).

+# Unknown Command (0x05)

+This is set when changing profiles.
+It sets byte index 0x04 to value 0x38.
+Appears to be a multi-packet data transfer similar to 0x11.

 # Set Parameter Command (0x06)

 | Index | Value | Description            |